NekoDrone/relictify-app/CONTRIBUTING.md

 For bug reports, feature requests, or other miscellaneous issues, please file it accordingly under the [issues tab](https://github.com/NekoDrone/relictify-app/issues) in the GitHub repository.

+### Format

+~~Please follow the issue template for bug reporting under `ISSUE_TEMPLATE.md`~~

+This project now uses GitHub's Issue templates for both feature requests, and bug reports.

 ## FAQ

+// To be added when questions arise.

 ## Support